Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: Discussion

 From reconstructed shapes shown in Fig. \ref{fig:combine_rec}, we see some large deviations in shapes that have large concave regions (panels e5, c7, d2).
 To investigate this further, we generate a convex hull of the expected shape and the predicted mean shape.
 Then we calculate the $IoU$ between the shapes and their convex hull.
 The smaller the $IoU$, the more non-convex the shape.

-The top panel in Fig. \ref{fig:convex_hull}, shows the $IoU$ between the original and reconstructed shape, vs the $IoU$ between the shape and its convex hull.
+The top panel in Fig. \ref{fig:convex_hull}, shows the $IoU$ between the original and reconstructed shape, vs. the $IoU$ between the shape and its convex hull.
 We see a significant correlation, with an r-score: $0.89$.
 This correlation indicates that the more non-convex the shape, the greater is the reconstruction error.
 This may indicate that NN is unable to learn non-convex features from the light curve input.
 The bottom panel shows the histogram of the difference between the shape and its convex hull ($1-IoU$) for the original, as well as the predicted shape.
 The histogram for the actual shapes show significant number of non-convex shapes in our training sample ($1-IoU:0.2-0.6$).
 However the histogram for the predicted shapes is skewed towards $0$.
-This analysis indicates that the embedding of non-convexity in the transit light curve is potentially limited.
+This analysis indicates that the embedding of non-convexity in the transit light curve is potentially limited. \cite{kaasalainenI_2001, kaasalainenII_2001} arrives at a similar conclusion on asteroid shape inversion using occultation light curves.
 Concave shapes are likely to be degenerate with equivalent convex shapes.